5

 Records Manager Resume Example

 Documenting files, but your resume remains in the archives?
-Dive into this Records Manager resume example, alphabetized using Wozber free resume builder.
-Learn how to index your organizational finesse with job demands, putting your career on the "Must Keep" shelf!
+Check out this Records Manager resume example, organized using Wozber free resume builder.
+Learn how to match your organizational finesse to job demands, putting your career on the "Must Keep" shelf!

 Edit Example